thabala-cloud/docs/docs/cli/commands/service-instance-pause.md

 :::info

-To create a new or to stop/delete an existing service instance you need to `apply` a relevant infrastructure YAML.
+To pause an existing service instance first you need to create one by the `apply` command using a relevant infrastructure YAML file.

-See further details in [Apply Infrastructure](apply-infra.md) section.
+See further details in [Apply Infrastructure](infra-apply.md) section.

 :::